 For visitors looking for a treat, Sabtang Island simply cannot be missed.
 It has the feel of an undisturbed natural wonder, with incredible endemic species that are happily living the way they’ve lived for who knows how long.
-My time on Sabtang was a reminder of what it’s like to be in a place that is undiscovered.
+My time on Sabtang was a reminder of what it’s like to be in an undiscovered place.
 At the same time, you couldn’t design a more beautiful little island.
 The white sand beaches are interrupted by sharp, seemingly impenetrable canyons, dotted by birds whose calls echo into the dense greenery.

 Mount Iraya offers incredible trekking opportunities.
-I’ve climbed my share of dormant (and sometimes not-so-dormant) volcanoes, but something about the remoteness and simultaneous accessibility of the summit makes this one of my dream hikes.
-It’s not exactly huge at 1517m, and from Basco you can be at the top in just three hours, but the experience is unique and the fact that not many people have been there can be felt.
+I’ve climbed my share of dormant (and sometimes not-so-dormant) volcanoes, but something about the summit’s remoteness and simultaneous accessibility makes this one of my dream hikes.
+It’s not exactly huge at 1517m, and from Basco, you can be at the top in just three hours, but the experience is unique, and the fact that not many people have been there can be felt.